 What is a rental bond?

-A rental bond is a security deposit your lessor or agent may ask you to pay, when you rent a place.
+A rental bond is money your lessor or agent may ask you to pay as a security deposit when you rent a place.
 A rental bond is usually equal to 4 weeks rent.
-The Residential Tenancies Authority (RTA) looks after your bond money while your rent the place.
+The Residential Tenancies Authority (RTA) looks after your bond money during your tenancy.

 When you move out you can apply to the RTA to get your bond money back.
 If you have met your renting responsibilities you should get all your bond money back.

-Your lessor or agent may claim money from your bond, if you break the agreement, owe rent, damage the place, or move out and do not leave the place clean, in a similar condition to when you moved in.
+Your lessor or agent may claim money from your bond if you break the agreement, owe rent, damage the place, or move out and do not leave the place clean and in a similar condition to when you moved in.

 What happens when I pay a rental bond?

-• Ask for a written receipt.
-This is evidence you paid a rental bond.
+- Ask for a written receipt.
+This is evidence you paid a rental bond to someone.

-• When the RTA get your bond money they will send you a letter with your bond lodgement number.
-Contact the RTA if you don’t get this letter.
+- When the RTA get your bond money, they will send you a letter or email notice with your bond lodgment number.
+Contact the RTA if you don’t get this notice.

 What should I do when I move out?

-• Remove your goods and leave the place clean, similar to when you moved in.
+- Remove your goods and leave the place clean and in a similar condition to when you moved in (except for everyday wear).

-• Never sign a blank Form.
-Write the bond refund amounts on the Form and include bank details for each person who will get bond money back.
+- Never sign a blank Bond Refund Form.
+Always write the bond refund amounts on the Form before you sign it.

 How do I get my bond money back after I move out?

-If you agree the lessor can have some bond money write the amount on the Form 4 when you sign it.
-You should both agree what this money is for and confirm this is in full payment of all claims.
+If you agree the lessor can have some bond money, write the amount on the Form 4 when you sign it.
+Confirm with the lessor or agent this bond amount is in full payment of all tenancy claims.
 Write this on the form.
 Keep a copy.

 When can my lessor or agent claim money from my bond?

-Your lessor or agent may claim money from your bond if you leave owing rent, break the agreement, damage the place, or do not leave the place clean.
+When you move out, your lessor or agent may claim money from your bond if you leave owing rent, damage the place, or do not leave the place clean.

-You are not responsible for routine maintenance, or damage that was there before you moved in (this should be written on your Entry Condition Report).
+You are also not responsible for routine maintenance or damage that was there before you moved in (this should be written on your Entry Condition Report).

 What if I disagree with the claims against my bond?

-Ask your lessor or agent what amounts they are claiming and why.
+If your lessor claims some of your bond money, ask what amounts they are claiming and why.
 You can also ask for evidence, such as photos and receipts, to see if their claims are reasonable.
-If you don’t agree with your lessor’s claims, gather evidence to show you met your renting responsibilities and the lessor’s claims are not reasonable.
+If you don’t agree with the lessor’s claims, gather evidence to show you met your renting responsibilities and the lessor’s claims are not reasonable.

 Your evidence may include